gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/unit-testing.md

         validate(actual, true, null);  // what are these parameters?

         // validate() is used in other contexts too
-        // the three parameters are: validate(actual, expected, resultObject) }
+        // the three parameters are: validate(actual, expected, errorMessage) }
 }
 ```